Click here for the wider Historical Context of Towards Peace.

 September: Andrew Fagan was elected Vice Chair of the Board.

 October: The Towards Peace leaflet was updated and distributed to the 26 Catholic dioceses in Ireland and to 30 services supporting survivors of abuse.

-November: The Towards Peace team (Board members, staff and spiritual companions) gathering for an inaugural Day of Prayer and Reflection about the service of Towards Peace.
+November: The Towards Peace team (Board members, staff and spiritual companions) gathered for an inaugural Day of Prayer and Reflection about the service of Towards Peace.

 January: The Board of Towards Peace began to develop its Policies and Procedures.

 March: Towards Peace began to recruit more spiritual companions, and Towards Peace supervisors for Towards Peace spiritual companions.

 August: The Towards Peace Policies and Procedures were published on the website.